rivie13/TrackAmerica/TESTING_GUIDE.md

 ### ✅ Home Screen (USA Map)
 1. **Tap small state (Rhode Island, Delaware, Connecticut)**
    - Should navigate to state detail page
-   - Should happen on quick tap without movement
+   - Normal tap - no need to be super precise

 2. **Pinch to zoom**
    - Pinch out → Zoom in (up to 5x)